rafatuita/dashboard_wiki/Installation.md

 To access Dashboard directly (without `kubectl proxy`) valid certificates should be used to establish a secure HTTPS connection.
 They can be generated using public trusted Certificate Authorities like [Let's Encrypt](https://letsencrypt.org/).
 Use them to replace the auto-generated certificates from Dashboard.

-This setup requires, that certificates are stored in a secret named `kubernetes-dashboard-certs` in `kube-system` namespace.
 By default self-signed certificates are generated and stored in-memory.
 In case you would like to use your custom certificates follow the below steps, otherwise skip directly to the Dashboard deploy part.

+Custom certificates have to be stored in a secret named `kubernetes-dashboard-certs` in `kube-system` namespace.
 Assuming that you have `dashboard.crt` and `dashboard.key` files stored under `$HOME/certs` directory, you should create secret with contents of these files:

 ```bash